Skytek Update Report: Typhoon Chanthu

 Chanthu has rapidly increased with sustained winds of ...

 Sometimes the world can only be understood from afar – Skytek’s earth observation technologies do just that.

 Development of Earth Observation Services

 Maritime “Awareness” is a top priority for the European Union.
-It is sought either in regards of maritime security, border control against irregular immigration and safety of navigation or in regards of the marine environment and climate change.
+It is sought either in regards to maritime security, border control against irregular immigration and navigation safety or in regards to the marine environment and climate change.

 More information on the project is available at:

 Better monitoring of European Borders Via Optimised Maritime Surveillance Services

 The EU-funded project SAGRES (Services activations for growing Eurosure’s success) objective was to assist the EU security services, including FRONTEX and EMSA, better monitor European waters.